Context

 The research method I especially found great value in was market and behaviour research as they provided insights for customer segments we had little access to in the project’s short timeframe (e.g. Indonesian travellers, senior travellers), and deepened the insights we found from our own research.

-The client’s quarterly business focus also guided our priorities in the research process, though we could have scoped this further to just families due to our tight timeline.
+The client’s quarterly business focus also guided our priorities in the research process.
+This saved us time in deciding what to focus on.

 Further reiteration of UX copy and its accompanying UI design require a closer look at how they translate across the app's various languages.

-I also want to analyse any differences in booking flow or UI/UX, especially in Indonesian and Malay (as per the client's core market).
+I also want to analyse any differences in booking flow or UI/UX, especially in Indonesian and Malay, following the client's core market.

 As it was not easy seeking out parents of young children as our key users, we focused more on groups than families, though we value-added our solutions with both.